WebDevBooster/Dvorak-Booster-Keyboard-Layout/README.md

 I like doing things right.**

-This is WHY I have developed this keyboard layout that I named Dvorak-Booster.
+This is WHY I have developed this keyboard layout.

+I named it Dvorak-Booster because Dvorak is the primary basis, the starting point and I fully embrace [the philosophy and the rationale of the Dvorak layout](https://en.wikipedia.org/wiki/Dvorak_keyboard_layout#Overview).
+I'm just adding a few bits and pieces to turn a very good keyboard layout into a GREAT one.
+Thus, I'm adding my name to it.

 #### I just want a keyboard layout that's done RIGHT!